sahithyandev/s1/src/content/docs/maths/ode/03-higher-order-ode.md

 \text{D}^i=\frac{\text{d}^i}{\text{d}x^i}\;;\;n\in\mathbb{Z}^+
 ```

-We can write the above equation using the differential operator:
+The above equation can be written using the differential operator:

 ```math
 \text{D}^ny+